Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: IR and UV limits

-The qualitative behavior of the states \(\theta_{0},\theta_{00}\), etc, at very small \(\L\)'s can be explained by the fact that the quantum fields are dominated by their zero modes.
-Since the momentum modes are not excited the field \(\vec Y(\sigma,\tau)\) does not depend on \(\sigma\).
+The approximate behavior of the states \(\theta_{0},\theta_{00}\), etc, at very small \(\L\)'s can be explained by the fact that the quantum fields are dominated by their zero modes.
+Since the momentum modes are not excited the field \(g(\sigma,\tau)\) does not depend on \(\sigma\).
 The action and the hamiltonian become:

-where the \(g(\tau) \) represents the coordinate of a material point (a top) on the group manifold, and \(\hat J\) is the corresponding angular momentum on the group.
+where the \(g(\tau) \) represents the coordinate of a material point (a top) on the group manifold, and \(\hat J\) is the corresponding angular momentum operator.
 The quantum mechanical spectrum of this system is well known: the quantum states are classified according to the irreducible representations of \(su(N)\) characterized by highest weight with components \((m_1\geq m_2\geq,\cdots,\geq m_N) \) usually represented by a Young tableaux \(\lambda\) with \(N\) rows with the lengths \(m_j,\,\,j=1,\cdots,N\).
 The operator \(\,{\rm tr}\hat J^2 \) is nothing but the second Casimir operator with the well known eigenvalues, so that where \(r_k=m_k-\frac{1}{N}\sum_{j=1}^Nm_j\).
-For instance, for a state with only \(M\) real roots in the asymptotic limit (and without self-conjugated complexes of roots), we have \(m_1=M\), \(m_{k\geq 2}=0\), and

-This formula explains well the fact that the corresponding plots on fig.\ref{fig:N=3_spec} converge slowly, as inverse logarithm of \(\L\), to \(-(N^2-1)/12 \).
+We can use the two-loop expression for our length scale \(L\ll1\)\(\) where the constant \(c\) is defined by the renormalization scheme (corresponding to our TBA approach).
+We will use this constant as a fitting parameter in our numerical results.
+This gives for the two-loop running coupling: \(\frac{4\pi}{N e_0^2}=\log\frac{c}{L}+\frac{1}{2}\log\log\frac{c}{L}\).